elyzion/redusa/README.md

 # General Design

-The functions are described in detail below and the notation <value> means a call parameter value or a return value.
+The functions are described in detail below.
 All calls shall result in the HTTP status code 200, unless when something goes wrong, where the appropriate HTTP code must be returned.
-Numbers parameters and return values are sent in decimal ASCII representation as expected.
+Numerical parameters and return values are sent in decimal ASCII representation.

 # API

+## Get a list of levels

+Signature: GET /level

+## Get the user and point list for a particular level

+Signature: GET /level/:level

+## Add an entry to a level

+Signature: POST /level/:level
+Body: Json object for user and points

 TODO